google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/constructing-the-object-model.md

 <img src="images/full-process.png" alt="DOM construction process">

 1. **Conversion:** The browser reads the raw bytes of HTML off the disk or network, and translates them to individual characters based on specified encoding of the file (for example, UTF-8).
-1. **Tokenizing:** The browser converts strings of characters into distinct tokens---as specified by the [W3C HTML5 standard](http://www.w3.org/TR/html5/); for example, "&lt;html&gt;", "&lt;body&gt;"---and other strings within angle brackets.
+1. **Tokenizing:** The browser converts strings of characters into distinct tokens&mdash;as specified by the [W3C HTML5 standard](http://www.w3.org/TR/html5/); for example, "&lt;html&gt;", "&lt;body&gt;"&mdash;and other strings within angle brackets.
 Each token has a special meaning and its own set of rules.
 1. **Lexing:** The emitted tokens are converted into "objects," which define their properties and rules.
 1. **DOM construction:** Finally, because the HTML markup defines relationships between different tags (some tags are contained within other tags) the created objects are linked in a tree data structure that also captures the parent-child relationships defined in the original markup: the _HTML_ object is a parent of the _body_ object, the _body_ is a parent of the _paragraph_ object, and so on.